tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 ### Adjective Clauses

+Adjective clausess are introduced by **relative pronouns** or **relative adverbs**.
+Can also be called **adjective connnectors**.

-Adjective clause connectors:
+Relative pronouns (or Adjective clause connectors):

-- whom (for people)
+- For person: who, whom, whose
-- which (for things)
+- For object/thing: which, that, of which
 - that (for people or thing)

+Relative adverb: where, when, why

 The adjective connnectors can be omitted.
 This omission is very common in spoken English or in casual written English.
 It is not as common in formal English.